This page has links to helpful resources for:

 You can contact a Needs Assessment Service Coordinator (NASC) organisation to talk about what support is available.
 NASC services help people to identify their needs and connect with support services.
 Here are two websites to help you find a NASC service in your area:

-- Website - Needs Assessment Service Coordination Association (NASCA) external
+- Find your local NASC - New Zealand Needs Assessment Service Coordination Association (NASCA) external

-- Website - Disability Support Services, Ministry of Social Development external
+- Needs assessment services - Disability Support Services, Ministry of Social Development external

 Sharing information about what the decision-maker wants